Ava Supernova

 ✦ Aurora — European AI stack

 Mistral-only routing.
 Every call lands on a Mistral model — Aurora deployments never leave European infrastructure.
 For GDPR-strict deployments, AI Act compliance, sovereignty mandates.
-Apache-2.0 open weights end-to-end.
+Open weights end-to-end.
 No cross-routing fallback — that is the EU-stack guarantee.

 ModelContextInput / Output per 1MCapabilities